toarch7/nt-recreated-public/README.md

 I'm not allowed to give any alternative downloads, although you can extract resources from release version of the game yourself by additional tinkering and with help of [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool).

-dditionaly you can bring your own assets which are fine to be distributed safely.
+Additionally you can bring your own assets which are fine to be distributed safely.

 # Building
  Building from this source is only possible with GameMakerStudio 2.